 \section{Numerical Experiments}

+In this section we examine different block selection strategies covered by Assumption~\ref{a:1}; Sections~\ref{sec:ex1} and \ref{sec:ex2} contain simple experiments where the LMO for the last constraint is far more expensive than the other LMOs, while Section~\ref{sec:ex3} uses BCFW to solve a structural SVM training problem \cite{Laco13}.
+In line with Theorems~\ref{t:flex} and \ref{t:ncv-conv}, our optimality criterion is the primal gap for the convex problems in Sections~\ref{sec:ex1} and \ref{sec:ex3}, and minimal F-W gap for the nonconvex problem in Section~\ref{sec:ex2}.
+Computations were performed on a single Slurm node with 3~GB RAM and no concurrencies, allocated on an Intel Xeon Gold~6338 machine with 2.0~GHz CPU speed, running Linux.
+For each experiment, we averaged the results over 20 trials.

-In this section we examine different block selection strategies covered by Assumption~\ref{a:1} on some simple experiments.
-For each experiment, we ran $10,000$ iterations of Algorithm~\ref{a:bcg} using \texttt{FrankWolfe.jl} (v3.3) \cite{Besa22} in Julia~1.8.5.
-Computations were performed on one node with 3~GB RAM allocated on an Intel Xeon Gold~6246 machine with 3.3~GHz CPU speed, running Linux managed by Slurm and no concurrent jobs on the node.
-To ensure feasibility of the initial iterate, for every $i\in I$, we generated an initial vector $\bc^i\in\HH^i$ with normally distributed entries of mean $0$ and standard deviation $1$, then set $\bx_0^i=\lmo_i(\bc^i)$.
-Within each experiment, the only thing that changes is how the blocks $(I_t)_{t\in\NN}$ are selected.
-We compare block selection strategies newly allowed by Assumption~\ref{a:1} to the following techniques (e.g., in \cite{Patr98,Beck15}) covered by our results: \begin{enumerate} \item \emph{Full} activation: $I_t = I$. \item \emph{Cyclic} activation: $I_t= \{t\}\pmod m$. \item \emph{P-Cyclic} activation: $I_t=\sigma_{\lfloor t/m\rfloor}( t\pmod m),$ where for every cycle over $m$ iterations, $\sigma_{\lfloor t/m\rfloor}$ is a uniformly random permutation of $\{1,\ldots,m\}$. \end{enumerate} Section~\ref{sec:ex1} studies a convex problem with $m=2$ components, and Section~\ref{sec:ex2} examines a nonconvex problem with many components.
-In line with Theorems~\ref{t:flex} and \ref{t:ncv-conv}, our optimality criterion is the primal gap for Section~\ref{sec:ex1} and minimal F-W gap for Section~\ref{sec:ex2}.
-The code used to produce these results can be found here: \url{https://github.com/zevwoodstock/BlockFW}.
+In Sections~\ref{sec:ex1} and \ref{sec:ex2}, we ran $10,000$ iterations of BCFW using the package \texttt{FrankWolfe.jl} (v0.3.3) \cite{Besa22} in Julia~1.11.5.
+To obtain feasible initial iterates $\bx_0$, we evaluate the LMO for each component in directions with $\mathcal{N}(0,1)$-distributed entries.
+Within both experiments, we vary how the blocks $(I_t)_{t\in\NN}$ are selected.
+We compare block selection strategies newly allowed by Assumption~\ref{a:1} to the following techniques (e.g., in \cite{Patr98,Beck15}) covered by our results: \begin{enumerate} \item \emph{Full} activation: $I_t = I$. \item \emph{Cyclic} activation: $I_t= \{t\}\pmod m$. \item \emph{P-Cyclic} activation: $I_t=\sigma_{\lfloor t/m\rfloor}( t\pmod m),$ where for every cycle over $m$ iterations, $\sigma_{\lfloor t/m\rfloor}$ is a uniformly random permutation of $\{1,\ldots,m\}$. \item Lazy essentially cyclic activation, \emph{E-Cyclic}: $I_t=\{\mathfrak{i}(t)\}$ satisfying \eqref{e:ecyclic}, (which requires $K\geq m$); each sequence of $K$ components is created by randomly shuffling tuples of $\{1,\ldots,m-1\}$, with the final activation being the expensive $m$th component. \end{enumerate} Among these selection methods, only E-cyclic allows for the user to leverage a-priori knowledge of LMO runtimes.